All Episodes

 That's what our founders believed in, too, was serving each other and having a purpose.

-And in South Dakota, you know, is the way I was raised, but it's way the way the vast majority of the people believe, and science has proven us for years it's better for you physically, but now we know science has proven to us it's better for us mentally.
+And in South Dakota, you know, it was the way I was raised, but it's the way the vast majority of the people believe.

-Uh it's better for us spiritually.
+It's better for us spiritually.

 And so we implement that in all of our policies in our state as governor.

-When everyone's I d I actually do remember, and I remember that was a big deal.
+I actually do remember, and I remember that was a big deal.

 It was.

-I just I said to the president, thank you for that flexibility, but our people want to work.
+I just, I said to the president, thank you for that flexibility, but our people want to work.

-We want to get up, even when times are difficult, go have a purpose, take care of each other, and they did it overwhelmingly.
+We want to get up even when times are difficult, go have a purpose, take care of each other.

 And I think that's why right now South Dakota is enjoying the lowest unemployment rate in the history of the nation and why we're doing so well and growing economically and people's incomes are going up is because we never lost our purpose.

-We never lost our our belief in serving.
+We never lost our belief in serving.

-I'll never forget interviewing you a number of times during COVID, and you did not have shutdowns.
+I'll never forget interviewing you a number of times during COVID and you did not have shutdowns.

-And and there were no mandates.
+And there were no mandates.

-There were no closures, there was no shutdowns.
+There was no shutdowns.

 There was none of that.